 Nez Perce County, Idaho is located in the state’s north central region.
 It ranks as the fourth highest in the state in terms of the average effective property tax rate (0.92%).
 And at $1,551 annually, it ranks third in the state in terms of the median property tax payment.

 Bonner County is located in the northern part of Idaho.
 At just 0.56%, it has the 8th lowest effective tax rate in the state.
 That is almost half the country’s average.
 The median home value is $210,000.
 At that value, the property taxes would be about $1,175.

 Bingham County Property Tax

-Bingham County is the state’s 12th biggest county and is located in the state’s southeastern region.
+Bingham County, Idaho is the state’s 12th biggest county and is located in the state’s southeastern region.
 The average total tax rate in the county is 1.6%.

-Twin Falls County is located in the south central part of the state.
-The county’s effective tax rate is slightly above the state average (0.82%).
+Twin Falls County, Idaho is located in the south-central part of the state.
+The county’s effective property tax rates are slightly above the state average (0.82%).
 But with a lower median home value, the median property taxes are also lower ($1,226).

 Bannock County Property Tax

-Bannock County is a county located in the state’s southeastern region.
+Bannock County, Idaho is a county located in the state’s southeastern region.
 With a tax rate of 0.92%, it ranks 3rd in terms of the highest property taxes in the state.
 A homeowner with a home valued at $100,000 would pay $1,840 annually in property taxes.

 However, this amount would vary greatly depending on the property’s location.
-In Bannock County, the average urban property tax rate is roughly twice the average rural rate.
+In Bannock County, the average urban property tax rates are roughly twice the average rural rate.

 Bonneville County, in southeast Idaho, is part of the Upper Snake River Valley.
 Recent estimates put the county’s population at around 110,089.
 The average effective property tax rate in the county is 0.77%.